Jean-Baptiste-Lasselle/recette-deploiement-VDE/README.md

 ## Question to Professor Davoli

-Hello Professor Davoli, thank you very much for reading this paragrpah, which is meant to ask you a question I hope in a proper format, and easy to read format.
+Hello Professor Davoli, thank you very much for reading this paragrpah, which is meant to ask you a question I hope in a proper and easy to read format.

 I am working on being able to provision a network (whatever its technical natiure is), which:
 * would have virutalbox Virtual Machines as bnetwork hosts on different physical virtualbox hosts.